gaone-M/tester-assesment/README.md

 6. A user can get only one of the percentage based discounts on a bill.

 ###### ASSESSMENT QUESTIONS: ######
-• Write test cases for the above scenario.
+• Write test cases for the above scenario.<br />
-• Use any Automation Tool you are comfortable with.
+• Use any Automation Tool you are comfortable with.<br />
-• Describe Some General Risks Associated with Automation Testing.
+• Describe Some General Risks Associated with Automation Testing.<br />
 • According to you, can Automation Testing completely replace Manual testing?
 Explain your answer.